Jimbo994/deephv-iclr/README.md

 ```

 This will train a model for `M=5` with `128` channels per layer.
 It will either load in the existing dataset if it's present, or generate the dataset.
+We have provided this dataset in the `processed` directory.

 ## Running benchmarks